ksator/lab_management/README.md

 ls configuration_backup/
 ```

-### How to collects the running configuration on the junos devices and update the initial configuration files for the next demo
+### How to collect the running configuration on the junos devices and update the initial configuration files that will be used at the beginning of the next demo

 ```
 ansible-playbook pb.collect.golden.yml --limit QFX5110